reuters-graphics/graphics-components/src/components/Block/stories/docs/snapWidths.md

 Normally, `Block` containers resize fluidly below the original `width`.
-Sometimes, though, you may want the container to snap to the fixed widths of the article well -- for example, if you have a static graphic that looks fine at the set column breakpoints, but isn't so great at widths inbetween.
+Sometimes, though, you may want the container to snap to the next breakpoint -- for example, if you have a static graphic that looks fine at the set block breakpoints, but isn't so great at widths inbetween.

-You can use the `snap` prop to force the container to snap to each column width successively as the window sizes down.
+You can use the `snap` prop to force the container to snap to each block width successively as the window sizes down.

 ```svelte
 <Block width="wider" snap={true}>